Best Classroom Tech Tools for Middle & High School Teachers

 For more information about Padlet, visit

-Best classroom Tech Tool 2 Canva for Education: Create Stunning Visuals Without Being a Designer
+Best Classroom Tech Tool 2: Canva for Education - Create Stunning Visuals Without Being a Designer

-Top Canva features for teachers:
+Top Canva Features for Teachers

-Use your phone as a remote clicker during presentations
+Use your phone as a remote clicker during presentations.

-Create engaging visuals for classroom handouts and slides
+Create engaging visuals for classroom handouts and slides.

-Design websites, infographics, and social media graphics
+Design websites, infographics, and social media graphics.

-Let students create digital posters and presentations to showcase learning
+Let students create digital posters and presentations to showcase learning.

-For more information about canva, visit
+For more information about Canva, visit

-Best classroom Tech Tool 3 Gimkit: Gamify Learning with Interactive Review Games
+Best Classroom Tech Tool 3: Gimkit - Gamify Learning with Interactive Review Games

 Gimkit is a game-based learning platform that turns review sessions into fun, competitive experiences.
-Students earn in game currency and power-ups by answering questions, making it feel more like a video game than a quiz.
+Students earn in-game currency and power-ups by answering questions, making it feel more like a video game than a quiz.

-Supports retrieval practice and study skills
+Supports retrieval practice and study skills.

-Offers multiple game modes (team battles, survival, traditional quizzes)
+Offers multiple game modes (team battles, survival, traditional quizzes).

-Easy setup—students join with a code like Kahoot
+Easy setup—students join with a code like Kahoot.

-Great for in-class and out-of-class review
+Great for in-class and out-of-class review.

 For more information about Gimkit, visit

-Download the listening guide
+Download the Listening Guide

 Best EdTech Tools for Success

 Padlet, Canva, and Gimkit are three must-have classroom technology tools that support engagement, creativity, and collaboration.
 Whether you're teaching middle school or high school, these tools are simple to use and adaptable for any content area.
-Getting started?
-Pick one tool, try it out, and make it your own.
-You don’t need to use everything at once.
-Start small and build from there.

 Stay Connected with Dr. Jenna Copper